Code-Institute-Submissions/ms1_overuse_injuries/README.md

   * It also provides logo that is linked to the landing page and social media links which will open in a new tab.

-  * The footer has a disclailer line which disappears with the screen size is smaller to avoid congestion.
+  * The footer has a disclaimer line which disappears with the screen size is smaller to avoid congestion.

 * The Landing Page